Chimney Flashing

 Chimney flashing is the sheet metal installed at the base of a chimney where it intersects with the roof.
 It creates a watertight seal, preventing rainwater from seeping into the structure.
 Typically, flashing consists of two main parts: the step flashing, which is layered under the roofing material, and the counter flashing, which overlaps the step flashing and is secured into the chimney masonry.
 When installed correctly, these components work together to divert water away from the vulnerable seam between the roof and the chimney.

 Without properly functioning flashing, moisture can enter the roof decking, insulation, and even the interior walls, leading to mold growth, wood rot, and structural damage.
-Since water damage often goes unnoticed until it becomes severe, ensuring the integrity of chimney flashing is essential for maintaining a home’s overall health.
+Since water damage often goes unnoticed until it becomes severe, ensuring the integrity of chimney flashing repair is essential for maintaining a home’s overall health.

 Signs That Your Chimney Flashing Needs Repair